-In the west we live with the principle of the Golden Rule is “Do unto others as you would have them do unto you.”
-What really happens is ‘whatever you do unto others is already done unto you.
-That’s karma…you can’t get away from it…you can’t escape it.
+In the west, we live with teachings of the Golden Rule, “Do unto others as you would have them do unto you.”

 You never really have to worry about someone who does harm to you or creates an atmosphere of betrayal, because the karmic debt that they will have to pay; it will take care of itself.
 You don’t have to take on the role of judge and jury.